jsau-/socket.io-prometheus-tracker/README.md

 :--- | :--- | :---
 `collectDefaultMetrics` | `false` | Should the library also collect metrics recommended by Prometheus.
 Note that this will increase the number of exposed metrics beyond those listed in [Metrics](#metrics).
 See: https://github.com/siimon/prom-client#default-metrics for more details.
 `prometheusClient` | undefined | An instance of `prom-client` the library uses to determine the registry for storing metrics.
 If not provided, the default registry will be used.
 `trackSocketId` | `false` | Should a label be included for additionally tracking the socket id where appropriate.
-This may be useful for debugging, but does come at the cost of larger metric sizes.
+This may be useful for debugging, but is **not** recommended for use in production.
+This will lead to the size of the registry growing indefinitely over time.
 Events affected by this value are noted in [Metrics](#metrics).

 ## Metrics